 - Have an income of at least £12,000 per year (before tax)

 - Be able to afford the loan (based on an assessment of their current financial commitments vs. income)

 On top of these minimum criteria, Zopa also classifies borrowers into different risk profiles depending on the associated level of risk.

 Our A* and A profile borrowers repay their debts on time and have never missed a payment.
 They have a well-established credit history and their debt-to-income ratio is low.

 Our D and E profile borrowers have a similar debt-to-income ratio as the B and C profiles, with their income typically around the UK average.
 D and E profile borrowers may also be people with limited credit history.

 Although the majority of our loans are unsecured, less than 5% of are secured car loans.
 Given their risk, we classify them under our A profiles.

 In the current economic environment.
 Based on weighted average interest rates and bad debt estimates by risk market for August 2018.

-Zopa's model of splitting investors' money into microloans (between £10 and 1% of your total investment) means that across all our products your money is lent to a range of borrowers in different risk markets to diversify your money and reduce the risk of potential losses.
+Zopa's model of splitting investors' money into microloans (between £10 and 1% of your total investment) means that across all our products your money is lent to a range of borrowers in different risk profiles to diversify your money and reduce the risk of potential losses.

 Investors selecting Zopa Core invest in a range of A*–C loans.
-Investors that choose Zopa Plus will see around 10–20% of their money lent out to D and E markets, which carry a higher level of risk in exchange for higher projected returns, even after expected defaults, with the rest lent to A*–C borrowers.
+Investors that choose Zopa Plus will see around 10-20% of their money lent out to D and E profiles, which carry a higher level of risk in exchange for higher projected returns, even after expected defaults, with the rest lent to A*–C borrowers.